CMU-Perceptual-Computing-Lab/caffe_rtpose/README.md

 ## Quick Start
 1. Required: CUDA & cuDNN installed on your machine.
-2. Build `caffe` & `rtpose.bin` + download the caffe models (script tested on Ubuntu 14.04 & 16.04, it uses all the available cores in your machine):
+2. Build `caffe` & `rtpose.bin` + download the required caffe models (script tested on Ubuntu 14.04 & 16.04, it uses all the available cores in your machine):
 ```
 chmod u+x install_caffe_and_cpm.sh
 ./install_caffe_and_cpm.sh